Multilevel Motion Planning: A Fiber Bundle Formulation: Multilevel Motion Planning

 The mapping $\pi$ needs to fulfil two properties: \begin{enumerate} \item \textbf{Union of Fibers}.
 The total space $\X$ is a (disjoint) union of copies of the fiber space $\fiber$, parameterized by the base space $B$ \citep{lee_2003}.
 This means that, if we take any element $b$ in $B$, the preimage $\pi^{-1}(b)$ is isomorphic to the fiber space $\fiber$. \item \textbf{Local Product Space}.
 The total space $\X$ locally equals the product space $B \times F$.
 This means, if we take any element $b$ in $\base$, there exists a neighborhood $U$ (an open set containing $b$) such that the preimage $\pi^{-1}(U)$ is homeomorphic to $U \times F$ \citep{lee_2003}. \end{enumerate}

 In other words, a fiber bundle locally has the structure of a product space, and $\pi$ provides a projection from the total space $X$ to a ``parameterization'' of fibers in $B$.
-This local product structure and the projection $\pi$ aligns with the previous description in terms of equivalence classes and quotient spaces.
+This local product structure and the projection $\pi$ aligns with the terms of equivalence classes and quotient spaces as described in Appendix~\ref{sec:appendix:background}.
 Our main motivation for leveraging the terminology of fiber bundles are the notions we introduce next.